patrimart/blazemap-core/README.md

 ### Resizing

 Resizing the Blazemap canvas is a performance-heavy operation.
-It is likely to not exceed 60 FPS.
+It is likely to not exceed 60 FPS (`resize()` and `resizeTo(w, h)`).
 It's advised to debounce calls to these functions.

 ### Render